Prevention and Intervention

-With the goal of discouraging risky and unhealthy behaviors and encouraging healthy choices and positive attitudes we provide universal prevention education, A system of coordinated services that promote age-appropriate growth and development and, screening and identification of problem behavior(s), educational support groups, individual and family intervention, referrals to community-based social service and treatment providers, and back to school transition support services.
+With the goal of discouraging risky and unhealthy behaviors and encouraging healthy choices and positive attitudes we provide universal prevention education, early intervention, screening and identification of problem behavior(s), educational support groups, individual and family intervention, referrals to community-based social service and treatment providers, and back to school transition support services.

 Drugs and alcohol

 It is the policy of Seattle Public Schools to provide a drug and alcohol-free environment for our students and staff.
 We do this through strong anti-drug policy, training for school staff, and providing students with evidence-based programs aimed at preventing the initiation of drug and alcohol use.
-For students who are already using, we assist in connecting them to A system of coordinated services that promote age-appropriate growth and development and and treatment services.
+For students who are already using, we assist in connecting them to early intervention and treatment services.

 Students are taught about drugs and alcohol through evidence-based curricula which are proven to reduce experimental and continued use of substances.
 These curricula, such as Project ALERT, Project SUCCESS, LifeSkills Training, motivate students against substance use by delivering facts about drugs and their use, providing them with skills and strategies to resist and refuse drugs and helping them establish beliefs and attitudes to maintain non-use.
 Several of our schools have on-site Prevention and Intervention Specialists to provide classroom education, group counseling, and family outreach and engagement.